kgallimore/rogueShow/context.md

 Tech Stack
 Frontend: SvelteKit
-Backend: Bun.js WebSocket server (realtime; no auth) Package manager: pnpm
+Backend: Bun.js WebSocket server
+Package manager: bun

 Roles
 Host: During the tier list phase, controls progression, reveals product tiers, advances stages.
 During the rogue phase, the host does banter with the ai, but the ai controls the game.